 For example, a clicking noise during low-speed turns often points to CV joint wear, while a steady hum may indicate bearing or differential issues.

+Understanding drivetrain fundamentals helps drivers make informed decisions.
+When symptoms are recognized early, repairs are usually simpler and less expensive.
 Additionally, ignoring drivetrain warning signs can lead to secondary damage affecting the transmission, wheel bearings, or suspension.
 As a result, repair costs escalate quickly.

 Drivetrain problems often overlap with: